AkiChase/scrcpy-mask/README.md

 Because screen mirroring may involve latency and blurriness issues, this project takes a different approach by directly abandoning screen mirroring and instead using a transparent mask to display the content behind the window (which can be AVD, low-latency screen mirroring provided by your phone manufacturers, etc.), Completely eliminates the problem of poor screen casting experience inherent in Scrcpy.

 **If you really need screen mirroring and don't mind the latency and performance issues,** you can use the Android app [ScreenStream](https://github.com/dkrivoruchko/ScreenStream) for LAN screen mirroring.
-Scrcpy MAsk has been adapted to work with ScreenStream since version `v0.5.0`.
+Scrcpy Mask has been adapted to work with ScreenStream since version `v0.5.0`.
 While its performance may leave something to be desired, it is ready to use out of the box.

 Furthermore, to better support interaction between Scrcpy Mask and Android devices, I have made some modifications to the scrcpy-server, leading to the creation of a separate branch project called [scrcpy-mask-server](https://github.com/AkiChase/scrcpy-mask-server).